 These two building prototypes are further expanded to cover four common heating systems (natural gas furnace, heat pump, electric resistance and oil-fired furnace), and four common foundation types (slab-on-grade, heated basement, unheated basement, crawlspace), leading to an expanded set of 32 residential prototype building models.
-This set is used to simulate the energy usage for typical homes built to comply with the requirements of the 2015 IECC and those built to comply with the requirements of the 2009 IECC for one location in each climate zone in the state using DOE's EnergyPlusTM software, version 8.0 (DOE 2013).
-A detailed discussion of the code provisions considered in this analysis is given by Mendon et. al. (2013 and 2015).
-Energy savings of the 2015 IECC relative to the 2009 IECC, including space heating, space cooling, water heating and lighting, are extracted from the simulation results.
+This set is used to simulate the energy usage for typical homes built to comply with the requirements of the 2015 IECC and those built to comply with the requirements of the 2015 IECC and those built to comply with the requirements of the 2015 Idaho State Code for one location in each climate zone in the state using DOE's EnergyPlusTM software, version 8.0 (DOE 2013).
+A detailed discussion of the 2015 IECC relative to the 2015 Idaho State Code, including space heating, space cooling, water heating and lighting, are extracted from the simulation results.